jefftrinidad02324/MO-IT101-Group16/README.md

                 double firstCutoffLate = 0;
                 double secondCutoffLate = 0;

-                // Process each attendance record
+                // Process each attendance record.
                 for (String[] attendanceData : attendanceRecords) {

                     // Skip if not matching employee ID